classner/openpose/README.md

 ## Aftermath
 Once you are happy with everything, do not forget to change the debug state in `server/config/settings_local.py` to `False`.

+## Current setup

+Our current setup has the images located at `/srv/data0/classner/media` with the user `dispatch` at feist.is.tue.mpg.de.